leolimasa/cereal/README.md

 cereal
 ======

-Haxe serialization library for XML
+Haxe serialization library for XML.

+For now, please see tests/ for usage information.
+Will be updating documentation soon.